emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has watch list + favorites, and you can login to sync them across devices. ✔️
 1. Site has good sorting option + a entire recommendation voting system. ✔️
 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

+***
+## catflix
+### Score: 11/18
+1. Has movies, TV, 1080p, and subtitles, but no adjustable quality, or anime. 🟡
+1. They remove broken links, main player can't fail, so no server switching needed. ✔️
+1. Site does not have episode auto-next. ❌
+1. Site is simple but very clean. ✔️
+1. Site allows you to add favorites, and you can login to sync them across devices. ✔️
+1. Site is lacking in terms of media discovery options. ❌
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌